Add Your Heading Text Here

 • Should weather, fire, and/or delayed seasonal openings affect the chosen itinerary, a different itinerary will be offered.
 Lasting Adventures is recognized for its commitment to safety and risk management.
 In this regard, the summit of peaks will not be attempted when clouds are in close proximity.

-• A link to a map of the final meeting location will be shared via email two weeks before your trip.
-All meeting locations will include parking areas or enough room to pull off of the road, as well as an area for the youth to pack.
+• Final meeting locations will be based on the most up-to-date conditions, permitting, and weather.
+A link to a map of the final meeting location will be emailed to you two weeks before your trip.
+All meeting locations will include parking areas or enough room to pull off the road, as well as an area for the youth to pack.
+Unless otherwise notified, you will pick up your child at 12 p.m. (noon) on the final day of the trip (Friday) at the same location where you dropped them off.

 What Our Clients Say